moritzviolin/Wordel/README.md

 1. Install Rust (https://rustup.rs/)

-2. For Unix based systems get the main version and run it with 'cargo run'.
-For Windows systems get the Windows version and run it with 'cargo run'
+2. Clone the repository and run 'cargo run' from the terminal in the root directory of the repo.